DON2604/Search-Engine/README.md

 # Search-Engine
 A basic  search engine made by using Tkinter
-Kindly refer the following for bettter understanding:-
+Kindly refer to the following for better understanding:-